-3.3.2 Importance of Attendance and Accurate Records
+1.8.2 Importance of Attendance and Accurate Records

-As a Tier 4 student you are sponsored by the University.
-Part of the University's sponsorship duties include monitoring your attendance on a weekly basis both through turnstile and Student Attendance Monitoring (SAM) classroom swipes.
+If you are sponsored for a Tier 4 visa or the new student route, the University's sponsorship duties include monitoring your attendance on a weekly basis both through turnstile and Student Attendance Monitoring (SAM) classroom swipes as well as your engagement with online sessions and use of other resources.
 It is therefore very important that you swipe your UWL student card on the SAM reader for every scheduled lecture/seminar/workshop that you attend.
+See the Attendance Monitoring and Engagement Policy at uwl.ac.uk/policies for more information.